 In mid-May 2026, the Wikimedia Foundation fired Brooke Vibber, its first full-time employee and former CTO.
 One week later, it dissolved the six-person Community Technical Team.
 Vibber and many of the team’s engineers were union organizers.
-Jake Orlowitz, a former WMF staffer who founded the Wikipedia Library, published a Medium essay in May 2026 calling it what it looks like: union busting.
+On May 26, 2026, Jake Orlowitz, a former WMF staffer who founded the Wikipedia Library, published a Medium essay titled “Big Tech’s Anti-Labor Playbook Has Come for Wikipedia” calling it what it looks like: union busting.
+[Updated June 2026: the Foundation has since denied that the layoffs were connected to unionizing.]

 The firings, one week apart

 Vibber was the Foundation’s first full-time hire.
-As CTO from 2005 to 2009, and as the lead developer of MediaWiki, Vibber occupied a role the Foundation itself described as “one of the very few people in the world who have a deep understanding of the system’s technical foundations,” according to Gigazine’s summary of the episode.
+She had led MediaWiki development since 2003 and served as CTO from 2005 to 2009, occupying a role the Foundation itself described as “one of the very few people in the world who have a deep understanding of the system’s technical foundations,” according to Gigazine’s summary of the episode.
 That description appeared in Foundation communications before the firing; it was not walked back afterward.

 Seven days later, the Foundation dissolved its Community Technical Team: five engineers and one manager, gone in a single cut.
 The team’s job was to take volunteer editor requests submitted through the Community Wishlist and turn them into shipped product changes.
 Orlowitz described it as “effectively the only project where the volunteer community managed the product.”
 Dissolving it removes the primary channel through which editors could direct Foundation engineering resources toward their own priorities.